imjonlam/se-challenge-payroll/README.md

       - This means that the application works as intended if said employee changes groups during the same pay period

  - Thank you for giving me the opportunity to learn to develop in something entirely outside of my scope!

-## Submission Instructions

-1. Clone the repository.
-1. Complete your project as described above within your local repository.
-1. Ensure everything you want to commit is committed.
-1. Create a git bundle: `git bundle create your_name.bundle --all`
-1. Email the bundle file to [dev.careers@waveapps.com](dev.careers@waveapps.com) and CC the recruiter you have been in contact with.

-## Evaluation

-Evaluation of your submission will be based on the following criteria.

-1. Did you follow the instructions for submission?
-1. Did you complete the steps outlined in the _Documentation_ section?
-1. Were models/entities and other components easily identifiable to the reviewer?
-1. What design decisions did you make when designing your models/entities?
-Are they explained?
-1. Did you separate any concerns in your application?
-Why or why not?
-1. Does your solution use appropriate data types for the problem as described?